ML4SCI/DeepLense/Updating_the_DeepLense_Pipeline__Saranga_K_Mahanta/README.md

 __You're ready!__

 ## Training/Testing
-Details and instructions to train/test the Model data of specific tasks can be found in their respective folders.
+Details, example jupyter notebooks, and instructions to train/test the Model data of specific tasks can be found in their respective directories.

 ## Results